 For synchronization operations to occur, a source and target relationship is necessary.
-When an instance is added as a target to another instance, the other instance becomes the source.
-To add a target instance to a source, use the Add Target button on the source App Volumes Instances page.
+To achieve this relationship, an instance must be added as a target to another instance.
+As a result, the instance to which the target is added becomes the source.
+You can register a target instance by using the Add Target button on the App Volumes Instances page of the source.

 After a synchronization relationship is established between the source and target, the applications and packages on the target instance can be managed only from the source.
 If the target is removed, the source no longer manages the applications and packages for this target and the target's inventory items are manageable from the target instance.